 Who do we prioritise?

 In all our strategic areas we will prioritise proposals likely to improve health equity.
-This means focused on improving the health of those who have the greatest difficulty achieving good health outcomes.
-This may be a result of (but is not limited to) ethnicity, language barriers, health literacy level, financial status or geographic location.
+This means that we focus on improving the health of those who have the greatest difficulty achieving good health and wellbeing outcomes.

-We are particularly interested in projects that are run by or partner with Hapū, Iwi, Marae and other Māori organisations.
+We are particularly interested in projects that are run by or partner with Hapū, Iwi, Marae, other Māori organisations, Pacific community groups and organisations.